Administrivia: Needs a Better Description

 For the convenience of those working on this list, it is divided into a number of subcategories.
 Please try to keep these up to date by correcting categorizations as needed.
 Obviously, some of the categorization is subjective, so feel free to move something that seems to be in the wrong place.
 If you put a page on the list of defective pages, please also put a note in the discussion for that page as to what seems to be the problem.

 Please both remove a trope from this list and remove the link from that trope's page to here once a better description has been given.
 In general, please remember to delete items from these lists as you move or complete them.
-The list tends to pile up, so please try to help keep it clean.
+The list tends to pile up, so please try to help keep it clean- make certain you are putting your listing in the proper place.

 There are also two Special Efforts forum threads to ask for help for description fixing: Trope Description Improvement Drive